f3rmion/eikecaldeweyher/README.md

-# Minimalistic blogsystem for scientists
+# Minimalistic responsive blogsystem for scientists

-A minimalistic blog system to present your own research and development.
+A minimalistic responsive blog system to present your own research and development.
 The blog system is built with the Laravel Framework and the design is created with Tailwind CSS (live demo: [eikecaldeweyher.de](https://eikecaldeweyher.de)).

 <div align="center">